bolshakov/bolshakov.github.io/_posts/2023-07-19-navigating-ruby-autoloading-from-chaos-to-order.md

 title: "Navigating Ruby Autoloading: From Chaos to Order"
 date: 2023-07-19 21:53:35 +0300
 tags: ruby
 excerpt: Discover how to navigate the complexities of managing dependencies in Ruby.
-This article explores different techniques for handling autoload in Ruby, along with their respective challenges, such as the ordering of <code>require</code> statements and the thread safety of <code>Kernel.autoload</code>.
+This article explores different techniques for loading code in Ruby, along with their respective challenges, such as the ordering of <code>require</code> statements and the thread safety of <code>Kernel.autoload</code>.
 Delve into the world of autoloading, learn about its pitfalls, and see how to effectively use it in your codebase.
 The highlight of the discussion is an introduction to Zeitwerk, a modern solution to these challenges.
 ---

 Consider a scenario where you're developing a Ruby gem that offers a range of domain models